rrovetto/Ethics-in-Ontology-Development/MythsOfOntologyDevelopment.md

-# Myths of Ontology Development & their Applications
+# Myths of Ontology Development & their Applications: Correcting Misinformation for Users and Developers of Ontologies

 ## 1. The Myth of Mappings / The Shallowness of Harmonization